Adirondack Park: Amphibians and reptiles

 The park is home to 39 species of amphibians and reptiles.

 Frog species include the American bullfrog, American toad, gray treefrog, green frog (Lithobates clamitans), mink frog, northern leopard frog, pickerel frog, spring peeper, and wood frog.
 As of June 2025, it is not clear whether all frog populations are stable or will remain stable amid the global decline in amphibian populations.
 Some species, such as the green frog, pickerel frog, spring peeper, and wood frog, are considered stable or of low conservation concern in the Adirondack area.
 However, multiple species have experienced problems with breeding cycles.
 For example, wood frogs in Adirondack Park experienced die-offs caused by ranavirus in the late 2000s, following a broader trend of disease outbreaks among amphibians in the Northeastern United States.
 Scientists have expressed concerns that although the mink frog is not listed as an endangered species in the state of New York, the population living in Adirondack will likely experience local population decline, with Alvin Breisch (former herpetologist with the New York State Department of Environmental Conservation) stating that they may become locally extinct "in the next 75 years" due to warming summer temperatures (which Breisch attributes to climate change) disrupting their breeding cycle.

 There are also several species of salamanders, including the Allegheny Mountain dusky salamander, blue-spotted salamander, eastern newt, eastern red-backed salamander, four-toed salamander, Jefferson salamander, common mudpuppy, northern dusky salamander (Desmognathus fuscus), northern two-lined salamander, spotted salamander, and spring salamander (Gyrinophilus porphyriticus).

 There are 7 species of turtle: Blanding's turtle, the eastern musk turtle (Sternotherus odoratus), northern map turtle, painted turtle, common snapping turtle, spotted turtle, and wood turtle (Glyptemys insculpta).
 The spotted turtle and wood turtle are listed as species of special concern in the state of New York.

-Other reptiles include the American five lined skink, common garter snake, the common ribbon snake (Thamnophis saurita saurita), DeKay's brown snake, eastern milk snake, eastern rat snake, eastern racer, northern watersnake, red-bellied snake, ring-necked snake, smooth green snake, and timber rattlesnake.
+Other reptiles include the American five lined skink, common garter snake, the common ribbon snake (Thamnophis saurita saurita), DeKay's brown snake, eastern milk snake, Central ratsnake, eastern racer, northern watersnake, red-bellied snake, ring-necked snake, smooth green snake, and timber rattlesnake.